getsentry/snuba/docs/source/migrations/modes.rst

 =====================

 In your local ``server.py``, set ``SENTRY_DISTRIBUTED_CLICKHOUSE_TABLES``
 to False.
-Start up the corresponding Clickhouse container (``sentry devservices up clickhouse``).
+This is the default setting, so configuration is already set up for local mode migrations.
+Start up the corresponding ClickHouse container (``sentry devservices up clickhouse``).

-Ensuring that your local configuration is prepared for migrations (reverting any existing migrations, or dropping certain databases/tables), run migrations as expected (``snuba migrations migrate --force``).
+Ensuring that your local configuration is prepared for migrations, run migrations as expected (``snuba migrations migrate --force``).

 Enabling Distributed Mode
 ============================

 In your local ``server.py``, set ``SENTRY_DISTRIBUTED_CLICKHOUSE_TABLES``
 to True.
-Start up the corresponding Clickhouse container (``sentry devservices up clickhouse``).
+Start up the corresponding ClickHouse container (``sentry devservices up clickhouse``).
 Make sure that the Zookeeper container is also running; without it, distributed migrations will not work properly.